 The Four Point Insurance Inspection was created after Hurricane Andrew struck Florida in 1992.
-It is performed on behalf of the insurance companies and, typically, as a requirement for the insurer offering insurance on homes 10 years or 30 years and older, depending on the insurance carrier.
-After barrage of hurricanes in Florida (2004-2005), the Four Point Insurance Inspection has taken on added importance.
-As insurance companies are beginning to see the benefit of the inspection, the program is spreading to other areas of the country.
+It is performed on behalf of the insurance companies and, typically, as a requirement for the insurer offering insurance on homes 10 years or 30 years and older, and with roofs 15 years or old depending on the insurance carrier.
+After barrage of hurricanes in Florida (2004-2005) and then again in 2017, the Four Point Insurance Inspection has taken on added importance.
 The benefit to the insurance company is, obviously, reduced loss risk on homeowners insurance policies.
 This is an area of business that has, for many years, been a money loser for insurance companies.

 In 2002, the Florida Legislature passed a law that combined the Florida Residential Property and Casualty Joint Underwriting Association (FRPCJUA) and the Florida Windstorm Underwriting Association (FWUA).
 This resulted in the creation of Citizens Property Insurance Corporation (Citizens), which more efficiently and effectively provides insurance to, and serves the needs of, homeowners in high-risk areas and others who cannot find coverage in the open, private insurance market.
 It is funded by premiums paid by the insured and from other insurance companies paying into the program to reduce their overall losses.